 Little Princess Pink requested homemade pancakes for breakfast this morning.
-A perfectly accpetable request on Shrove Tuesday, and of course, when that starts falling on a Saturday or a Sunday I will happily oblige.
+A perfectly accpetable request on Shrove Tuesday, doctor and of course, treatment when that starts falling on a Saturday or a Sunday I will happily oblige.
 This morning however, good old shop bought Kingsmill had to do.
 They needed to be used by today anyway.
 On the first day back at school after half term, on a morning where I’ve spent the best part of 45 minutes chasing Little Monster Blue round the entire upstairs trying to get him to put on pants, homemade pancakes will have to wait.

 As a working parent, I’m honest about my (many) parenting flaws – I take a lot of shortcuts.
 Shop bought pancakes for breakfast, well, I reconcile easily with that one.
 My own efforts always turn out less than desireable, and a little more ‘chargrilled’ than perhaps they should be, and frankly I have little time in the mornings to do anything further than peel a banana , open a cereal bar wrapper or dispense slices of toast on route to the car.